-Mwanri, L & Gatwiri, GJ 2017, 'Injured bodies, damaged lives: Experiences and narratives of Kenyan women with obstetric fistula and Female Genital Mutilation/Cutting', Reproductive Health, vol. 14, pp. 38-49.
+Mwanri, L & Gatwiri, GJ 2017, 'Injured bodies, damaged lives: experiences and narratives of Kenyan women with obstetric fistula and female genital mutilation/cutting', Reproductive Health, vol. 14, no. 1, art.
+38.

 Background: It is well acknowledged that Female Genital Mutilation/Cutting (FGM/C/C) leads to medical, psychological and sociocultural sequels.
 Over 200 million cases of FGM/C exist globally, and in Kenya alone, a total of 12,418,000 (28%) of women have undergone FGM/C, making the practice not only a significant national, but also a global health catastrophe.
 FGM/C is rooted in patriarchal and traditional cultures as a communal experience signifying a transition from girlhood to womanhood.
 The conversations surrounding FGM/C have been complicated by the involvement of women themselves in perpetuating the practice.